-Our Bursary Scheme, funded by a generous legacy from Mr Kenneth Black, provides small bursaries to students and people who are employed in horticulture.
+Our Bursary is funded by a generous donation from the estate of Mr Kenneth Black providing small bursaries to students and people who are employed in horticulture.
 You can find details of the scheme and how to apply on the main bursary scheme page.
 Here we regularly feature a report from one of the beneficiaries:

 Botanising in the Western Spanish Pyrenees